SkyisAakash/MeetUs/README.md

   Babel was used for transpiling JSX into JavaScript.

 * More Technologies used:
-  Jbuilder, NodeJs, AJAX, npm(Node package manager), webpack, React DOM, React Router, React History to manipulating the browser history
+  Jbuilder, NodeJs, AJAX, npm(Node package manager), webpack, React DOM, React Router, React History to manipulating the browser history.

-  The site is hosted on heroku and can be viewed [here](https://meetus-meetup.herokuapp.com/#/)
+  The site is hosted on heroku and can be viewed [here.](https://meetus-meetup.herokuapp.com/#/)

 ## Functionalities: